ezy/statice/source/_posts/Design-principals-behind-a-good-folder-and-code-structure.md

 ## File naming

 When naming files, the format is less important than the description.
 File names are for humans first, and should be descriptive enough to get a clear picture of what to expect from the methods within.
 From there, whatever convention has been implemented - stick with it as consistency is key.
-My favorite format is lowercase with hyphens, including the file type: search
+My favourite format is lowercase with hyphens, including the file type:

 - file-name-description.map.js
 - file-name-description.types.js